heavyai/heavyai/docs/source/contributing.rst

    pip install sphinx sphinx-rtd-theme

-Once you have sphinx installed, to build the documentation switch to the ``pyomnisci/docs`` directory and run ``make html``.
-This will update the documentation in the ``pyomnisci/docs/build/html`` directory.
+Once you have sphinx installed, to build the documentation switch to the ``heavyai/docs`` directory and run ``make html``.
+This will update the documentation in the ``heavyai/docs/build/html`` directory.
 From that directory, running ``python -m http.server`` will allow you to preview the site on ``localhost:8000`` in the browser.
 Run ``make html`` each time you save a file to see the file changes in the documentation.

 --------------------------------
 Publishing a new package version
 --------------------------------

-pyomnisci doesn't currently follow a rigid release schedule; rather, when enough functionality is deemed to be "enough" for a new version to be released, or a sufficiently serious bug/issue is fixed, we will release a new version. pyomnisci is distributed via `PyPI`_ and `conda-forge`_.
+heavyai doesn't currently follow a rigid release schedule; rather, when enough functionality is deemed to be "enough" for a new version to be released, or a sufficiently serious bug/issue is fixed, we will release a new version. heavyai is distributed via `PyPI`_ and `conda-forge`_.

-Prior to submitting to PyPI and/or conda-forge, create a new `release tag`_ on GitHub (with notes), then run ``git pull`` to bring this tag to your local pyomnisci repository folder.
+Prior to submitting to PyPI and/or conda-forge, create a new `release tag`_ on GitHub (with notes), then run ``git pull`` to bring this tag to your local heavyai repository folder.

 ****
 PyPI
 ****

-To publish to PyPI, we use the `twine`_ package via the CLI. twine only allows for submitting to PyPI by registered users (currently, internal OmniSci employees):
+To publish to PyPI, we use the `twine`_ package via the CLI. twine only allows for submitting to PyPI by registered users (currently, internal Heavy.AI employees):

 .. code-block:: shell